Rosie-Brigham/penguin-attack/README.md

 So...

-1. find somewhere on your site which will trigger the attack (I generally use somewhere on the nav or header), and assign the correct class to it
+1. find somewhere on your site which will trigger the attack (I generally use somewhere on the nav or header), and assign the correct class to it.
+I have done this in penguin.html line 14

 2. Place a penguin image (or your own image) on the bottom of the page (I generally go under the footer) and hide it from the page with css